urfave/cli/docs/v3/examples/flags/basics.md

 }
 ```

-Note that most flag can be invoked multiple times but only the last value entered for the flag
+Note that most flags can be invoked multiple times but only the last value entered for the flag
-will be provided to the user(with some exceptions.
-See flags-advanced.md)
+will be provided to the user (with some exceptions; see [advanced flags](advanced.md)).

 The following basic flags are supported